nedlir/languagepod101-scraper/README.md

   ```

 - To download *Lower Beginner Season 1* we will have to use our web browser to navigate
-  to `lesson 1` of this course (any other lesson url from the **same course** is ok too...).
+  to this course.

-  Navigation would look like this: `Japanesepod101` → `Level 2 - Beginner` → `Lower Beginner Season 1` → `lesson 01`.
+  Navigation would look like this: `Japanesepod101` → `Level 2 - Beginner` → `Lower Beginner Season 1`.

-  Save the URL for `lesson 01` from the address bar, as you will have to provide it to the script later on.
+  Save the URL for the address bar, as you will have to provide it to the script later on.

 - Create a directory in your PC for this course, and enter into it.